tensorflow/docs/site/en/performance/model_optimization.md

   --post_training_quantize
 ```

-At inference, weights are converted from 8-bits of precision to floating point and
+At inference, weights are converted from 8-bits of precision to floating-point and
 computed using floating point kernels.
-The conversion is done once and cached to reduce latency.
+This conversion is done once and cached to reduce latency.

 To further improve latency, hybrid operators dynamically quantize activations to 8-bits and
 perform computations with 8-bit weights and activations.
 This optimization provides latencies